P2-Aamus/P3-RentHeadAtAiport/README.md

 ### JDK

-This project also uses a development kit called liberica JDK.
+This project also uses a development kit called BellSoft Liberica 24.
 Download the latest version, with the Full JDK package.

 https://bell-sw.com/pages/downloads/#jdk-25-lts

 ### Maven
-This project also uses the archetype Maven, which is
+This project also uses the archetype Maven, which is a project structure that is implemented in IntelliJ

+When selecting the project, choose Maven Archetype on the left side under the generators

+Catalog: internal
+Archetype: org.apache.maven.archetypes:maven-archetype-quickstart
+Version: 1.4

 ## Usage

+### How to run the project

+Run the code inside the UI manager in org.example.GUI

+### QR code

+Use the attached QR-code, with a fabricated boarding pass and scan the QR-code when the camera is displayed

 ### MySQL usage
 When installed MySQL, is the config.properties file in the IntelliJ code also necessary to configure